Lucky-Liz/sao-dubtitles/README.md

 - Sword Art Online Progressive: Aria of a Starless Night (2021) - Is not on Hulu.
 I may be able to rip them from crunchyroll but am unsure how currently
 - Sword Art Online Progressive: Scherzo of Deep Night (2022) - Same as Aria
 - Sword Art Online Alternative: Gun Gale Online Season 2 (2024) - Same as the Progressive movies
-- SAO Abridged (2013-Current) - Not an official series but I will still be fixing the subtitles as they add jokes that get in the way of the subtitles being used as an accessability tool (Love ya SWE, but cut that out)
+- SAO Abridged (2013-Current) - Not an official series but I will still be fixing the subtitles as they add jokes that get in the way of the subtitles being used as an accessibility tool (Love ya SWE, but cut that out)

 # Some problems with this archive
 These subtitles are only for dialogue and sound effects.
 They do not contain song lyrics or text translation (aka "Signs and Songs").
 I will likely add these in the future.

-The majority of the subtitles use all uppercase, with the exception of the text indicating which character is speaking, as well as anything in parenthises (extra noises, such as gasps).
+The majority of the subtitles use all uppercase, with the exception of the text indicating which character is speaking, as well as anything in parentheses (extra noises, such as gasps).
 The only subtitles that are not consistent with this format are those of the second half (episodes 12-23) of Alicization -War of Underworld-, and Alternative: Gun Gale Online.
 Those subtitles are capitalized "normally".
 This is how they came from Hulu, and making them consistent is not a priority currently.

 The subtitles for Alternative: Gun Gale Online do not use character names to indicate who is speaking, rather using a dash to indicate a change in who is speaking.
 Maybe I will fix this eventually, but for now it remains inconsistent.

 I am only one woman working on this project, not a paid company, or even a group.
 As such, there may be inconsistencies with the things I changed, or incorrect things that I missed.
-If there are, feel free to open a github issue or even a pull request, I'd greatly appreciate it.
+If there are, feel free to open a github issue or even better, a pull request, I'd greatly appreciate it.

 # Final notes
 I would like to thank my beautiful girlfriend for putting up with me liking bad media to the point of fixing its subtitles.

 I'd also like to thank Tom Scott for making me care about subtitles as much as I do.

-And finally, I'd like to UNthank the SAO dub subtitling team (or person) who was resposible for the abomonation that is the original subtitles which I had to fix.
+And finally, I'd like to UNthank the SAO dub subtitling team (or person) who was responsible for the abomination that is the original subtitles which I had to fix.